Edmonton (provincial electoral district): 1926

-Unlike the previous election, starting in 1926, the general election would be held using Single transferable voting.
+Unlike the previous election, starting in 1926, the general election was held using Single transferable voting.
 The districting remained the same with all of Edmonton in one city-wide district electing multiple members but now each voter cast just one vote.

 In this election, 18,154 valid ballots were cast in Edmonton.
-About 751 had been rejected for being improperly filled out, a proportion of about 4 percent.
+About 751 were rejected for being improperly filled out, a proportion of about 4 percent.

-Under the STV procedure used (the Hare system devised by Thomas Hare in 1850s), the quota that guaranteed winning a seat was set as the Droop quota.
+Under the STV procedure used, the quota that guaranteed winning a seat was set as the Droop quota.
 This quota was 3026 (18,154 divided by 6, one more than the number of seats being contested, plus 1).

 As candidates were eliminated, their votes were transferred to the remaining candidates in accordance with back-up preferences marked by the voter.
 (Marking of back-up preferences was voluntary and some voters simply marked jut one preference, their first choice.
 Votes eligible for transfer that had no next usable back-up preference were routed to the exhausted pile, but at the and only ten percent of the votes had had to be sidelined that way.)

 With voters at complete liberty to rank the candidates along whatever criterion they wanted, some votes were transferred across party lines.
 Thus naturally the result under STV differed from the party vote shares as per first preferences.
 But in this case the results were roughly proportional to each party's take of the first preference votes with two Conservatives, a Liberal, a Labour, and a UFA winning seats.
 Labour and UFA were elected to their first Edmonton seat in this election, Edmonton's first PR election.
 This fairness was achieved not by reference to party shares but by the system's ability to produce high proportion of effective votes — votes actually used to elect someone. in this case, more than 14,000 votes, of the district's 18,000 valid votes, were used to actually elect someone, a rate of 78 percent.

 The UFA ran one candidate, J.F.
 Lymburn.
 He led the polls, achieving quota in the first count and being declared elected.
 (Many of his surplus votes went to Labour candidates.)
 He was elected with just first preferences.
-All the other successful candidates would be elected with mixture of first preference votes and votes transferred to them through back-up preferences from unsuccessful candidates.
+All the other successful candidates were elected with mixture of first preference votes and votes transferred to them from unsuccessful candidates.
 They also each had votes received by early successful candidates that were transferred due to being surplus to the quota.